samrocketman/docker-compose-ha-consul-vault-ui/README.md

 Features:

 - dnsmasq makes Consul DNS available to all containers.
+- consul-template updates dnsmasq configuration and restarts dnsmasq.
+This makes consul DNS lookups HA.
-- Vault is registered via service discovery which is exposed via Consul DNS.
+- Vault and Vault UI is registered via service discovery which is exposed via Consul DNS.
 - Vault UI makes use of Consul DNS to log into Vault.
 This means Vault UI does not necessarily need to know where Vault is because Consul service discovery takes care of that.